navid-m/sword/README.md

 CLI for rapid management of Crystal projects.

-Navigate to the directory containing shards.yml:
+Navigate to the directory containing shards.yml and run any of these:

 - `sword get <package-url> [version]` — Add a dependency
 - `sword rm <package-url>` — Remove a dependency